Clean Energy Credits (CECs)

 Bruce Power’s Clean Energy Credits

 Bruce Power’s CECs are created from our investment in new and incremental nuclear generation output through a series of power uprate projects under Project 2030 and our Life-Extension Program.
 By providing additional incremental carbon-free generation to the Ontario power grid, Bruce Power is helping to keep the grid clean by reducing the Independent Electricity System Operator’s (IESO) need to dispatch additional natural gas generation.
-For 2023, we will be selling a limited quantity of CECs.
 For additional information, please contact a member of the Net Zero team, below.

 Our nuclear advantage